 - Internet relay users: connect to the National Relay Service then ask for 1800 666 374.

 Patients who have had a pelvic mesh procedure may wish to access their medical record.
-If you have had a transvaginal mesh procedure and wish to access your medical record, the Freedom of Information Act 1991 gives members of the public a legally enforceable right to access information held by the South Australian Government, subject to certain conditions.
+The South Australian Freedom of Information Act 1991 gives members of the public a legally enforceable right to access information held by the South Australian Government, subject to certain conditions.